Frozty38/HackNC24/README.md

   Right click to throw bombs
   Space key to dash

-  The game file is in the 'HACKNC_Game_Folder'
+  The game file is in the folder titled, 'HACKNC_Game_Folder'

   Enjoy!